Douglas Whynott

-Douglas Whynott is an American writer who has written five critically acclaimed books of narrative nonfiction.
+Douglas Whynott (born 1950) is an American writer who has written five critically acclaimed books of narrative nonfiction.
 The subjects of his books range from migratory commercial beekeepers and the beekeeping industry, to the bluefin tuna fishery in New England, a boatyard in Maine, a veterinary clinic in New Hampshire, and the maple syrup industry.
 In his early years Whynott worked as a dolphin trainer, fish curator, piano tuner, apiary inspector, track coach, and blues piano player.

 Career

 Whynott was born in Hyannis, Massachusetts, in 1950.
 He worked as a piano tuner while attending college and was the concert tuner at the University of Massachusetts Amherst Fine Arts Center in Amherst, Massachusetts from 1976 to 1986.
 His first book, Following the Bloom, was begun as a graduate student when he worked for a summer as a Massachusetts apiary inspector and met a commercial migratory beekeeper named Andy Card.
 His second book, Giant Bluefin, tells the story of two years in the giant bluefin tuna fishery on Cape Cod and New England, from the vantage point of harpoon boats and focusing on the economics of the fishery, the Japanese markets, and federal government stock assessments.
 A Unit of Water, A Unit of Time tells the story of the construction of three sailboats at a boatyard in Brooklin, Maine owned by Joel White, the son of E. B. White, and accounts for when White was creating his final masterpiece, a 76-foot racing sloop.
 A Country Practice is the chronicle of two years at a veterinary clinic in Walpole, New Hampshire that examines the difficulties and pleasures of working at a rural, mixed animal practice.
 The Sugar Season chronicles the maple syrup industry in 2012, the warmest year in history at that time and tells the story of Bruce Bascom, one of the world's most successful maple syrup producers.
 The Sugar Season won the Green Book Festival Award for writing about the changing environment and was selected as one of the best books of 2014 by the Boston Globe.